Ethics in Federally Funded Public Transportation

 Obligations for FTA Recipients, Contractors and Employees

-Every FTA grant or cooperative agreement incorporates a Master Agreement (PDF).
+Every FTA grant or cooperative agreement incorporates a Master Agreement.
 Section 3 of FTA’s current Master Agreement sets forth the ethics obligations for recipients of FTA funding.
 Among the subjects covered are:

 - Responsible Contractor Requirement – By law, recipients using FTA funds to award contracts must award those contracts to "responsible" contractors only.
 A contractor’s responsibility must be determined by considering, among other factors, the integrity of the contractor.
 One of the ways a recipient can check the integrity of a prospective contractor is to determine if the contractor has been excluded by the Federal Government from receiving contracts.
 Each FTA recipient agrees to review the Excluded Parties Listing System before entering into any third party subagreement, lease, third party contract, or other arrangement; additionally, each recipient must assure FTA that its subrecipients, lessees, third party contractors, and other participants at any tier will do the same.

 - Prohibitions Against Recipient Employee Political Activity – Certain employees of FTA recipients are restricted in their participation in political activities.
-Specifically, the Hatch Act limits the political activities of State and local agencies and their officers and employees, whose principal employment activities are financed in whole or part with Federal funds, including a Federal grant, cooperative agreement, or loan.
-Detailed guidance (PDF)on the Hatch Act is available on the website of the U.S. Office of the Special Counsel.
-Please be aware, however, that the Hatch Act prohibitions on political activity do not apply to nonsupervisory employees of a public transportation system that receives FTA funding.
+The Hatch Act limits the political activities of state and local agencies and their officers and employees, whose principal employment activities are financed in whole or part with federal funds, including a federal grant, cooperative agreement, or loan.
+Detailed guidance on the Hatch Act is available on the website of the U.S. Office of the Special Counsel.
+Hatch Act prohibitions on political activity do not apply to nonsupervisory employees of a public transportation system that receives FTA funding.

 Ethics Obligations of FTA Employees